SergPerep/tasklist/setup/setup-guide.md

 # Setup guide
-Guide to help you to install project on your local machine.
+Guide to help you to install project on your local machine

 ## Install dependencies
+After your have cloned repository to your local machine, open terminal and run the following commands:
 ```bash
 # For server
 npm install